 Don’t let your business data get compromised by using an unsecured communication platform.
 Microsoft Teams has built-in data loss prevention, data classification and retention policies, legal hold, and many other capabilities designed for information protection.

-If you would like to learn more about how Microsoft Teams protects your sensitive business data, register to attend our upcoming webinar.
+If you would like to learn more about how Microsoft Teams protects your sensitive business data, register to attend our on-demand webinar.
 But if you want to know more now, please contact us.